 A Bit about Spelt Flour…Spelt flour is in the wheat family, and nutritionally, can be used to substitute whole wheat flour in most recipes.
 Unlike whole wheat flour, spelt flour doesn’t have that, sometimes overwhelming, “whole wheat taste.”
 Instead, it has a nutty and slightly sweet flavour that I really enjoy in baking.
 Spelt flour contains less gluten than whole wheat flour, and those who have sensitivities to gluten may be able to eat spelt flour without the upset.
 Spelt flour also contains more protein, but on the flip side, less fibre than whole wheat flour.

+A Bit About SPROUTED Spelt Flour…Like fermenting, sprouting grains neutralizes anti-nutrients (phytic acid and enzyme inhibitors), which allows for easier absorption of vitamins and minerals.
+Sprouting grains also creates and increases vitamins and enzymes, and breaks down the grain so that it’s easier to digest.
+Also, because the entire composition of the grain is changed during the sprouting process, some people with gluten-intolerances may find sprouted grains easier to digest.
 If you haven’t baked with spelt flour before, I think you’ll find it to be a welcome substitution to whole wheat flour.
 I use the brand in the picture to the right (found at Costco) which is organic and milled semi-locally-- I’m really diggin’ it.
 If you aren't able to find organic spelt flour, you can order Bob's Red Mill Organic Spelt Flour here.

 Sprouted Spelt Banana Bread

 - ½ Cup Honey (unpasteurized, and preferably local)